 The Best Barbell-Only Home Workout Ever

-The barbell.
 One of the most sacred pieces of equipment in the gym.

 This is my barbell.
 There are many like it, but this one is mine.
 My barbell is my best friend.
 It is my life.
 I must master it as I must master my life.
 My barbell, without me, is useless.
 Without my barbell, I am useless.
 I must lift my barbell true.
 I must lift more than the weight that is trying to crush me.
 And I will.